-Berkeley potter Kimi Masui spinning her last clay creations
+Berkeley potter Kimi Masui is spinning her last clay creations

 “Holidays will be very different,” she says.
 “I haven’t been able to do a lot of family stuff because the holidays are the busiest time of year.”

-The Berkeley Potters Guild dedicated its galley space to Masui to show many pieces of her work during the East Bay Open Studios event from 11 a.m. to 5 p.m.
+The Berkeley Potters Guild dedicated its gallery space to Masui to show many pieces of her work during the East Bay Open Studios event from 11 a.m. to 5 p.m.
 June 5 and 6.
 Her work will be for sale during the event.
 Berkeley Potters Guild is at 731 Jones St., Berkeley.
 For more information, visit berkeleypotters.com.